Sinity/intercept-bounce/README.md

     *(You'll likely need `sudo` or appropriate permissions for `intercept` and `uinput`)*.

 2.  **Filtering with Bounce Logging:**
     Filter with a 20ms threshold and log only the events that get dropped.
-Detailed statistics (including bounce timings) will still print on exit.
+Detailed statistics will still print on exit.

     ```bash
     sudo sh -c 'intercept -g ... | intercept-bounce --debounce-time 20 --log-bounces | uinput -d ...'